joannaleecy/joannaleecy/README.md

 ## ⚡ About Me

 Joanna partners with research and product teams to build, refine, and translate AI capabilities into user-centric solutions—bridging innovation with practical impact.

 Passionate about improving lives through cutting-edge technology, she strives for excellence and is committed to delivering the best product and customer experience.

 With experience across the US, Japan, and Singapore, Joanna brings a globally informed, cross-disciplinary perspective.
-Her ability to connect dots, identify new opportunities, and spark ideas makes her a trusted strategist and mentor to many navigating emerging tech and career growth.
+Her ability to connect dots, identify new opportunities, and spark ideas makes her a trusted strategist in crafting content and programs that drive business growth and customer adoption.
+She partners closely with product, engineering, and research teams to shape experiences that resonate across markets and audiences.
+A mentor at heart, she actively supports career development and community building, fostering inclusion, innovation, and long-term impact.

 ---
 ## AI Areas